The Universe belongs us all... or perhaps it belongs to no one.

-We who study the Universe, the astronomers here at Lund Observatory, are always happy to share stories and insight with the public.
+We who study the Universe are always happy to share stories and insight with the public.
 Here are some examples of what we do:

-- Lund Observatory astronomers give talks at the annual NMT days.
+- Astronomers always give several talks at the annual NMT days.
 These talks are aimed at high school students and their teachers.

-- Our weekly seminars are open to all who wish to attend, but do require some basic understanding of astrophysics.
+- Our seminars are open to all who wish to attend, but do require some basic understanding of astrophysics.

-- You can enjoy the starry skies at the Lund University Planetarium, which is open to the public on weekends and school holidays
+- You can always enjoy starry skies at the Lund University Planetarium, which is open to the public on weekends and school holidays

-- On culture night we open the doors to the observatory with lectures, activities and stargazing (weather permitting).
+- On the Lund Culture Night we open the doors to the observatory with lectures, activities and stargazing (weather permitting).

-- We encourage university students interested in anstronomy and/or astrophysics join the astronomy club ALVA .
+- We encourage university students interested in astronomy and/or astrophysics join the astronomy club ALVA .

 - Our astronomers give courses/seminars to local teachers on a semi-regular basis.